yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

     - `w`: Required, the width of the input, which is an positive integer.
     - `h`: Optional, the height of the input, which is an positive integer.
   - `realtime`: Optional, whether to report user input in real time, which is a boolean.
+  - `debounce`: Optional, the number of seconds to wait for the user to stop typing, which is a positive float.
+Can only be used when `realtime = true`.
+(Currently needs the nightly version of Yazi)

 ```lua
 local value, event = ya.input {